fieldtrip/website/tutorial/eventrelatedstatistics.md

 	cfg.feedback    = 'yes';                             % show a neighbour plot
 	neighbours      = ft_prepare_neighbours(cfg, GA_FC); % define neighbouring channels

-	%*note that the layout and template fields have to be entered because at the earlier stage when ft_timelockgrandaverage is called the field 'grad' is removed.
-It is this field that holds information about the (layout of the) sensors.
+	% note that the layout and template fields have to be entered because at the earlier stage
+  % when ft_timelockgrandaverage is called the field 'grad' is removed.
+It is this field that holds
+  % information about the (layout of the) sensors.

 	cfg = [];
 	cfg.channel     = 'MEG';